 Advantage plans are required to use any savings they achieve between the government payments they receive and their costs to either reduce premiums or improve the benefi ts they offer.
 The plans also can offer-and charge for-supplemental benefi ts such as vision, hearing, and dental care.

 Shopping for Medicare Advantage plans

 Medicare Advantage plans are offered at the state level, so you need to compare what’s available in your area.
-Enrollment for Medicare Advantage is done during the annual Medicare enrollment season; for 2012, the enrollment period moves up a few weeks, and will run from October 15 to December 7.
+Enrollment for Medicare Advantage is done during the annual Medicare enrollment season; for 2015, the enrollment period will be October 15 to December 7.

 You’re free to make as many changes as you want before Dec.
 7; your changes take effect on Jan.
 1. There’s also a dis-enrollment period that runs from Jan.
 1 to Feb.
 14, which can be used by seniors who pick an Advantage plan but want to change their minds.
 During that period, you can switch back to traditional Medicare but not to a different Advantage plan.
 And, if you do leave Advantage, you can add a stand-alone drug plan during that period.